-The field of dispute resolution and negotiation has been developed academically as a discipline drawing upon diverse fields of knowledge.
-This course intends to provide participants with knowledge and understanding of an introduction to the major schools of thought which have contributed to the developments in fields such as social psychology, law, political science, social work, and business applications.
-Within the context of dynamic nature of business in organizations today, tools and techniques employed for dispute resolution and negotiation and recent developments thereof will be brought into perspective in this course.
-This course will also impart foundational knowledge to participants for understanding causes of disputes and the nature and mechanisms available for managing negotiations leading to forming a win-win psychology in people and organizations involved in such negotiations.
+The aim of this course is to equip learning partners with the knowledge regarding tools and techniques employed for dispute resolution and negotiation in organizations and recent developments thereof.
+The course will also impart foundational knowledge to participants for understanding causes of disputes and the nature and mechanisms for managing negotiation leading to forming a won-win psychology in people and organizations involved in such negotiations. for managing negotiations leading to forming a win-win psychology in people and organisations involved in such negotiations.